wengmister/FOC_Experiments/README.md

 ## ESP32_Duo_Gimbal

 Double the fun.

-Added leader-follower mode - currently hard coded to motor 1.
+Using 2x AS5600, since their address are hard-wired, we're now using `Wire1` for second I2C.
+Also added leader-follower mode - currently hard coded to motor 1.